 The Adoption Process

 All of our adoptable cats are healthy and up-to-date on vaccinations, spayed or neutered (if old enough), micro-chipped, and litter box trained.

 Cats' Angels has an adoption application that we can e-mail upon request.
 Contact cats_angels @sbcglobal.net.
 We deliver the cat to you so that we can see the home environment and ensure the best match between the cat and the family.
 We are often able to make suggestions about how to acclimate the kitty to his new environment.
 All of our adoptions are on a trial basis for one month or until both the adopter and foster parent are satisfied with the placement.
 We refund the adoption fee for up to one month.
-We require the return of all adopted cats if adopter’s situation changes and the cat must be re-homed.
-Our guarantee to adopters is that we will either take back our foster kitties or help you find a good home for it.
 We require the promise from the adopter to NEVER surrender the cat to a shelter.
+If you can no longer care for a cat you adopted from Cats' Angels, please contact us.
+We will do our best to help you find a new home for it.